econoalchemist/Whirlpool/01_Whirlpool-on-mobile.md

 - Advanced coin control
 - Seperate wallets for deposit, pre-mix, & post-mix bitcoin

-Using Samourai Wallet in connection with your own RoninDojo full node provides you with a power house of private mobile Bitcoin tools.
+The Whirlpool implementation can be used directly from the mobile Samourai Wallet application without any additional configuration.
+In this configuration, your instance of Samourai Wallet will communicate with the Samourai Wallet hosted Dojo.
+Using Samourai Wallet in connection with your own Dojo on the RoninDojo Tanto provides you with the most privacy conscience solution as you are not trusting someone else's node, you are using your own node.
+In the default configuration, Samourai Wallet will use your XPUB in order to display your wallet balances with information provided by the Samourai Wallet Dojo.

 Before you get started, it will help to have a [recovery sheet](https://samouraiwallet.com/recovery) or notebook to write your seed phrase and passphrase information.

 You can download the Samourai Wallet application from an [F-Droid](https://sovereignty.tools/) repo, thier [website](https://samouraiwallet.com/download), or [Google Play Store](https://play.google.com/store/apps/details?id=com.samourai.wallet&hl=en_US&gl=US).